linrunner/tlp-doc/faq/battery.rst

 level below 100%.
 So charging stops at the threshold and the battery will not be discharged as long as the charger remains connected.

-This is the behaviour designated by the manufacturer.
+This is the behaviour designated by the vendor.
 It cannot (and should not) be changed, because repeated discharge of the battery during operation on AC power would lead to absurdly high wear (i.e. charging cycles) without any benefit being derived from it.